neworderofjamie/riscv_ise/README.md

 Most examples have a CLI with ``--help`` so, for example you can run the MNIST

 ## Data generation
-Because the data required for some of the examples is rather too large to put on git, there are some python scripts to generate data for some examples:
+Because the data required for some of the examples is rather too large to put on git, some examples come with python scripts to generate data:
 * SHD, run ``bin/generate_shd.py`` to download and convert dataset (requires ``tonic`` package installing with pip)
 * MNIST, run ``bin/generate_mnist.py`` to download and convert dataset (requires ``mnist`` package installing with pip)

+## Creating new applications
+There is an empty projec tin ``src/blank``.
+This is a good starting point for creating your own application you can just start writing instructions within the ``AssemblerUtils::generateStandardKernel`` block.